• Skip to primary navigation

 • Measure the milk in a measuring jug.
 Add the sugar and salt and stir to dissolve.

 • Transfer the milk into a pot or bowl.
-Add vanilla essence and mix well.
+Add vanilla extract and mix well.

 • Pour the melted chocolate and cream solution into the milk.
 Stir thoroughly until the chocolate is well combined with the milk.